Keyang/node-csvtojson/readme.md

 1. First row of csv source.
 Use first row of csv source as header row.
 This is default.
 2. If first row of csv source is header row but it is incorrect and need to be replaced.
 Use `headers:[]` and `noheader:false` parameters.
 3. If original csv source has no header row but the header definition can be defined.
 Use `headers:[]` and `noheader:true` parameters.
-4. If original csv source has no header row and the header definition is unknow.
+4. If original csv source has no header row and the header definition is unknown.
 Use `noheader:true`.
 This will automatically add `fieldN` header to csv cells

 ### Example